The 1960

 early summer of 1977 the 2.2 diesel was added in Japan (still in the ‘small

-car’ class), introducing the diesel in the Gloria and (commercial use)
+car’ class), introducing the diesel in the Gloria and wagon (for commercial use).

-wagon.
-Oblong headlamps were used in the Japanese market 2-door hardtop
+Oblong headlamps were used in the Japanese market 2-door hardtop (and by

-generation arrived early June 1979 (three months before the new Toyota Crown)
+arrived early June 1979 (three months before the new Toyota Crown) and adopted

-and adopted a live axle with coils at the rear (over 25 years later than the
+a live axle with coils at the rear (over 25 years later than the Crown), except

-rectangular, except for the base model, but Europe used the single rectangular
+except for the base model, but Europe used the single rectangular headlamps of

 class’ as well.
 Gloria diesels were